TheeMrK/Donarius/README.md

 - 🔔 Winner is DM'd and publicly announced
 - 📜 Actions logged to a server log channel
 - 📁 Configurable with `.env` and `config.py`
+- Checks to make sure users who lose roles have their reactions removed

 ---